 For more trail information:

 Cache Trails.
-With descriptions for 39 local trails, this guidebook is a good source of information for most of our hikes - and it was written by Cache Hikers! you can find it for sale at local bookstores and through the Bridgerland Audubon Society.
+The updated 2023 version is now available, with descriptions for 53 local hikes.
+This guidebook is a good source of information for most of our trips - and it was written by Cache Hikers! you can find it for sale at the Cache Valley Visitors Bureau, the Logan Ranger District, the Sportsman, the Island Market, and through the book's publisher, Bridgerland Audubon Society.

 The Trails Cache.
 With trail information, an activity calendar and more, this new (April 2016) website aims to be the "central gathering point for anyone interested in supporting, promoting, and improving Cache Valley's beautiful Trail Network".